ramblingbarney/refactored-invention/README.md

   * Leaderboard
     * execute this command 'cat data/players.txt' and ensure the order left to right reflects the highest to lowest player scores shown
     * execute this command 'cat data/song_scores.txt' and ensure the songs listed with the username in the first column are correctly assigned to the user 'View Scores'

+  * Who's Playing (All Players)
+    * execute this command 'cat data/players.txt' and ensure the order left to right reflects the highest to lowest player scores shown for only those lines ending with a '1'
+    * execute this command 'cat data/song_scores.txt' and ensure the songs listed with the username in the first column are correctly assigned to the user 'View Scores'

   * Cookie Warning
     * Disable cookies in the browser settings and then navigate to the index, all players and leaderboard pages and check to see if working message is shown at the top